Digitaliko/sendvelo/_bmad-output/marketing/07-CASE-STUDY-TEMPLATE.md

 "Hi, I'm [Name], [Title] at [Company]."

 PROBLEM (30 sec):
-"Before SendVelo, our approval process was [describe pain].
+"Before Thumbway, our approval process was [describe pain].
 It would take [X days] to get sign-off, and [describe frustration]."

 SOLUTION (30 sec):
-"Now with SendVelo, we [describe new workflow].
+"Now with Thumbway, we [describe new workflow].
 I especially love [favorite feature]."

 RESULTS (30 sec):
 "Our approval time went from [X] to [Y].
 That means [impact on their work/business]."

 RECOMMENDATION (20 sec):
-"If you're struggling with content approval, I'd definitely recommend SendVelo.
+"If you're struggling with content approval, I'd definitely recommend Thumbway.
 It's [one word description - simple/fast/powerful]."

 Tips:
 - Natural lighting is fine